Whether you’re a long-time reader or have just found me, thanks for reading.

 Occasionally, I do a Theme Week, where I post several times relating to the same topic during a week.

 Sometimes if I review more than one book on a subject, I Compare and Contrast two or more books.
 Also as I am starting to build up some reviews, I am beginning to do Book Lists.
-All of my reviews are tagged with the general reading level, genre, and diverse groups featured.
+All of my reviews are tagged with the general reading level, genre, and diverse groups featured, to make it easier to find books that might interest you.

 Other Areas of Note